 Smart phones are a common part of everyone’s life—the power of a computer at your fingertips.
 These and other mobile devices can make things easier for us, but in reality, they can also make things worse.

-Guest blog by FCPS 2018 Teacher of the Year Timothy Snyder.
+Guest blog by Scott Strait, 2016 FCPS Teacher of the Year.
 Dr. Alban has invited past and present Frederick County Teachers of the Year to share their thoughts about their profession.
-Timothy Snyder, FCPS’s current Teacher of the Year, shares his advice for teachers at the start of the new school year.
+Timothy Snyder, FCPS’s current Teacher of the Year, shares his advice for teachers during election season.